- nostos (pl. nostoi)

 - A homecoming.
 Origin: Homeric Greek.

 "Mr Watson!"
 Martha scolded me as she came down the stairs with Baskerville, the Queen's little Japanese spaniel, struggling in her arms.
-Holmes' violin had been groaning for days, and the dog kept sneaking upstairs to moan an accompaniment outside his door.
-The little dog did not seem capable of proper singing, but neither did Holmes seem capable these days of proper playing, so the two were well-matched.
+Holmes' violin had been groaning for days, and the dog kept escaping upstairs to moan an accompaniment outside his door.
+Baskerville did not seem capable of proper singing, but neither did Holmes seem capable these days of proper playing, so the two were well-matched.
 I lived in hope that Holmes would let the dog in for the duet it obviously craved, and thus save Martha and I from continually retrieving the poor animal from outside his door.

 "Holmes is not coming down for tea?"
 I asked, as Martha swept past to the kitchen.